 About Resistant Prostate Cancer

-About TOK-001: Three Distinct Mechanisms of Action
+About Galeterone (TOK-001): Three Distinct Mechanisms of Action

 CRPC cells become resistant to therapy by developing alternative mechanisms for satisfying their androgen requirement.
 CRPC cells: